And why do we need them?

 Good performance objectives help employees to focus on achieving their outlined deliverables in a way that supports wider business outcomes.
 In contrast, bad goals - those that are non-specific and/or poorly understood by the employee - can actually serve to impede performance rather than improve it.
 Unfortunately, research from Gallup suggests that poor performance goal-setting is a widespread practice, with only half of employees saying they strongly agree when asked whether they know what’s expected of them at work.

 The biggest problem associated with obscure goal-setting is reduced productivity.
-When an employee doesn’t know what’s expected of them, they’re more likely to waste precious time and energy on peripheral tasks that don’t directly support the achievement of their objective.
+When an employee works and doesn’t know what’s expected of them, they’re more likely to waste precious time and energy on peripheral tasks that don’t directly support the achievement of their objective.
 Over time, and at scale, that presents significant losses, both in terms of productivity and profit.

 Connecting employee goals to business goals